JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

  1. Is the vulnerable code only in tests or example code?
 No disclosure required!
  2. Is the vulnerable code in code shipped to your end users?
 Vulnerability disclosure is probably required!

+For partial path traversal, consider if user-supplied input could ever flow to this logic.
+If user supplied input could reach this conditional, it's  insufficient and, as such, most likely a vulnerability.

 ## Vulnerability Disclosure How-To

 You have a few options options to perform vulnerability disclosure.
 However, I'd like to suggest the following 2 options: